-The Butterfly Peacock bass usually spawns from April through September, with spike in May & June with abnormally aggressive movements.
+The Butterfly Peacock bass usually spawns from April through September typically peaking in May & June with abnormally aggressive movements.
 They will then set up camp near a hard sand shoreline and build a bed.
 Here the females will lay as many as 10,000 eggs per episode, protecting their young with their lives.
 If anything, and I mean anything goes near the nest or bed, an attack is eminent.
 The males commonly develop a 'nucchal' hump on foreheads when reproductively active and use it to deter any intruders.

 - Feeding Habits